GoldenbergLab/r-project-template/processing/README.md

  - Define variables based on their type (factor, numeric ect.)

-### download data if using AWS
+### Download data (AWS)

-This code directly downloads the raw data from AWS to the data folder.
+If you are using AWS, this code directly downloads the raw data from AWS to the data folder.
 To do this, there are a few things that needed to be done first in the `R` command line.

 Amit - here there shoudl be an explanation of the r commed line. amit - before the head to the file it would be good to explain what is required rather than just say follow these insructions.
 We need to provide a basic explanation of what is this commend line and why are we doing this.